-Menu item pressing a dit: pressing a dah: BE BEacon mode starts the beacon going dah is ignored M?
-Record Mem 1 records a dit records a dah KD Key Down beacon delay selects key down during the selects key up (default) during delay between memory sends delay between memory sends BA Beacon Alternate mode selects alternate beacon sends selects send of mem 1 only of mem 1 and mem 2 (default) D increase the beacon Delay increases delay by 1 second decreases delay by 1 second
+Menu item pressing a dit: pressing a dah:

+BE BEacon mode starts the beacon going dah is ignored

+M?
+Record Mem 1 records a dit records a dah

+KD Key Down beacon delay selects key down during the selects key up (default)

+delay between memory during delay between

+sends memory sends

+BA Beacon Alternate mode selects alternate beacon selects send of mem 1 only

+sends of mem 1 and mem 2 (default)

+D increase the beacon increases delay by 1 second decreases delay by 1 second

+Delay

-- BE Beacon Mode: Beacon mode will send the contents of mem 1 continuously with a 2.5 second pause in between each play of the memory.
-Start the beacon by pressing the dit lever the beacon starts to play.
-Exit beacon mode by tapping the dit or dah lever. - M?
+BE - Beacon Mode: Beacon mode will send the contents of mem 1 continuously with a selectable (see D below) pause in between each play of the memory.
+Start the beacon by pressing the dit lever - the beacon starts to play.
+Exit beacon mode by tapping the dit or dah lever.

+- M?
 Record Mem 1: Start sending your message. when complete, press the mem key.
-The memory is 52 characters long recording will terminate automatically after the 52nd character. - KD Key Down beacon delay: Press dit to select the key down beacon delay mode.
+The memory is 57 characters long recording will terminate automatically after the 52nd character. - KD Key Down beacon delay: Press dit to select the key down beacon delay mode.
 This will enable the sending of a constant key down during the interval between sending the beacon message.
 Press dah to return to the default key up beacon delay.
-The keyer will send either a dit or dah and then exit the menu. - BA Beacon Alternate between mem 1 and mem 2 mode: This routine selects/deselects alternating the beacon between mem1 and mem 2. - D increase the beacon delay: Normally, the beacon delay will be a single word space.
+The keyer will send either a dit or dah and then exit the menu. - BA Beacon Alternate between mem 1 and mem 2 mode: This routine selects/deselects alternating the beacon between mem1 and mem 2. - D increase the beacon delay: Normally, the beacon delay will be a single word space (0 seconds).
 The maximum beacon delay is 60 seconds.
 After pressing either dit or dah the keyer will send the delay time through the sidetone.
-Press the memory switch to exit from the menu the keyer will send the delay length one final time through the sidetone.
+When you get to the desired delay time, press the memory switch to exit from the menu the keyer will send the delay length one final time through the sidetone.
 The routine will "wraparound" from high to low OR from low to high delay values similar to the paddle speed control.
 Note that the delay times are approximate.

 Playing Mem 2: First, hold the mem switch down, next, squeeze both paddle levers (they both must be down at the same time) then release the paddle and finally release the mem switch before 2 seconds elapse.
 The memory will start to play right after the mem switch release.
-A tap of either the dit or dah lever will stop the message play.

 Recording Mem 2 and Menu: The second message of up to 52 characters long can be recorded by a PAH of the mem switch and both paddle levers for 2 seconds.
-Hold the mem switch down, then squeeze both paddle levers simultaneously (they both must be down at the same time), then release the paddle, keep holding the mem switch until after 2 seconds the keyer will send T?.
+Hold the mem switch down, then squeeze both paddle levers simultaneously (they both must be down at the same time), then release the paddle, keep holding the mem switch until after 2 seconds the keyer will send?.
 Mem 2 can now be recorded.
 When recording is complete, press the mem switch.
 If you wish to skip recording just press and release the mem switch alone to proceed to the next menu item: